Two Types of Geography Data

 - Region and State from our research data found in Resonate Elements

-- DMA from our new deterministic observed geography data found in Additional Data
+- DMA from our deterministic geography data, found in Additional Data

 Why the Two Types?